FAQs for Children/Teens

 Okay, but we just don’t have room for one!

 If there’s a will there’s a way!
 An acoustic piano takes up the same amount of space with just inches of difference length-wise and about 2 feet additional width-wise as a digital.
-In my studio, which is only about 10′ by 12′, I’ve got a 5’3″ baby grand and a digital piano.
+Read my article here.

 HOW TO START